- 1929 Lincoln Adam comes to Maine to join Millett, Fish & Dresser [the Portland, ME office of Ernst & Ernst opened]

 - 2003Baker Newman Noyes opens its Portsmouth, NH office

 - 2010Baker Newman Noyes opens its Boston, MA office

 - 2015The firm celebrates its 20th anniversary.

 Baker Newman Noyes (BNN) merges with William Steele & Associates, P.C. expanding the firm’s Manchester practice.

-The external audit and tax practices of Shatswell, MacLeod & Company join BNN and with that the firm expands into Peabody, MA.
+The external audit and tax practices of Shatswell, MacLeod & Company join BNN and with that the firm expands in Massachusetts.

 The team from Albert Stowe, CPA, PLLC join BNN’s Portsmouth practice.